-The term ‘Due Upon Receipt’ itself comes outrightly and explains the meaning, i.e, that the payment is due as soon as the client receives the invoice.
+The term ‘Due Upon Receipt’ comes outrightly and explains the meaning, i.e., that the payment is due as soon as the client receives the invoice.

 When to use or mark your invoices with ‘Due Upon Receipt’?

-It sounds like a great move and starts putting ‘due on receipt’ on every invoice just to get you paid fast enough.
-But this invoicing term is actually not to be used for every job.
-It works best if you have a new client and requires only one-time job work done from you such as a website or mobile app content, designing logo, etc…or if you can sense that the client is not interested in repeat business.
+It sounds like a great move and starts putting ‘due on receipt’ on every invoice to get you paid fast enough.
+But this invoicing term is not to be used for every job.
+It works best if you have a new client and requires only one-time job work done from you, such as a website or mobile app content, designing a logo, etc. or if you can sense that the client is not interested in repeat business.

-There is no one going to stop you from putting this term on every invoice but then again it doesn’t seem feasible to let know and remind about your payment terms again and again to your regular clients.
+No one will stop you from putting this term on every invoice, but it doesn’t seem feasible to let you know and remind you about your payment terms again and again with your regular clients.